Overview

 Representative Business and Outside General Counsel Experience

-- Represents several non-profit organizations as outside general counsel for services including contract review and drafting and frequent advice and counsel to the organizations’ executives and senior staff on issues involving, contracts, employment, retail sales, vendor agreements and liability concerns.
+• Represents several non-profit organizations as outside general counsel for services including contract review and drafting and frequent advice and counsel to the organizations’ executives and senior staff on issues involving contracts, employment, retail sales, vendor agreements, and liability concerns.

 Representative Government Relations and Advocacy Experience

-- Using local contacts and a strong advocacy campaign, successfully represented a client in a local government effort to repeal part of an economic development deal granted to the client.
+• Capitalizing on his Richmond-based contacts and a strong advocacy campaign, successfully represented a client in a local government effort to repeal part of an economic development deal granted to the client.
 The client’s rights were preserved by a 7-2 vote to reject the proposed ordinance.

-- Represents a local company in community and government advocacy efforts in connection with a highly controversial application for designation of a historic district to the National Register of Historic Places (in order to qualify for state and federal tax credits).
+• Represents a local company in community and government advocacy efforts in connection with a highly controversial application for designation of a historic district to the National Register of Historic Places (in order to qualify for state and federal tax credits).

 Perspectives